crschnick/pdx_unlimiter/README.md

 It does that by providing a powerful savegame manager that allows you to organize, upload, play and delete all of your savegames.
-It also comes with full mod support, paradox game integration and support for interacting with [Rakaly](https://rakaly.com).
+It also comes with full mod support, paradox game integration and support for interacting with [Rakaly](https://rakaly.com) and [Skanderbeg](https://skanderbeg.pm).

-It you want to familiarize yourself with the features, you can read the [Pdx-Unlimiter Guide](https://github.com/crschnick/pdx_unlimiter/blob/master/docs/GUIDE.md).
+It you want to familiarize yourself with all the features, you can read the [Pdx-Unlimiter Guide](https://github.com/crschnick/pdx_unlimiter/blob/master/docs/GUIDE.md).

 ## Download